Complete Guide To Disney Dining Plans at Disney World

 This one is a real bummer for a lot of people.
 The math almost never works in the guest’s favor when it comes to the restaurants that require two table service credits.
 Those restaurants also happen to be the places most likely to occupy on a spot on your bucket list, which means getting value out of the dining plan can mean skipping some of the best restaurants at Walt Disney World!

-If you pull up the menus for Jiko and California Grill, for example, you'll see that an entree + dessert + beverage has a rough ceiling of $80 after tax.
-If you go with our valuation of table service credits at $45, you’re losing money at both of these restaurants.
+If you pull up the menus for Jiko and California Grill, for example, you’ll see that an entree + dessert + beverage will come to around $80 after tax.
+If you go with our valuation of table service credits at $49, you’re losing money at both of these restaurants.

 IMG_4222.jpg